 Which Streaming Service Should You Get?

 For those who go by the motto ‘the more, the better,’ Netflix and Amazon Prime Video have big collections of movies but do note that the library size may differ according to the plan you subscribe to.
-Meanwhile, HBO Go and Disney Hotstar feature iconic movies like Star Wars, the Marvel and Harry Potter franchises that would appeal to specific fans around the world.
+Meanwhile, HBO Go and Disney Hotstar also feature iconic movies like Star Wars, the Marvel and Harry Potter franchises that would appeal to specific fans around the world.
 Apple TV+ only showcases original content that it produces but the service is introduced as a form of accompanying value to Apple users.

 By now, you probably have a rough idea of what each streaming service offers.
 If you want content that would appeal to all your family members, you can choose a streaming platform that offers more general content.
 Otherwise, other platforms offer more niche content that may suit more particular preferences.